Huhu beetle

 Adult

-The adult is unmistakable and easily identified by its large size (reaching around 5 cm in length) and distinctive appearance.[8]
+The adult huhu beetle is unmistakable and easily identified by its large size (reaching around five cm [2 in] in length) and distinctive appearance.[8]
 Overall, the whole body of the adult is a dark brown colour.
-The head and thorax have a thick layer of brown hairs that make it appear somewhat fuzzy.
-As is typical of long horn beetles, the antennae are long, extending around three quarters of the beetle's length.
+The head and thorax have a thick layer of brown hair-like setae giving it a fuzzy appearance.
+As is typical of longhorn beetles, the antennae are long, extending around three quarters of the beetle's length.
 The mandibles are large and curved with a sharp end.
 Spines are present on the femur and tibia, the third and fourth segments of the legs.
-The elytra (hardened plates that cover the abdomen) is coloured brown and has three pale yellow veins running down the length of the elytra with numerous cross veins forming a reticulated pattern.[4][2]
-The male antennae are longer than female's and also possesses some sensilla (microscopic sensory organs) that aren't present in female antennae.[9]
+The elytra (hardened plates that cover the abdomen) is brown and has three pale yellow veins running down the length of the elytra with numerous cross veins forming a reticulated pattern.[4][2]
+The male antennae are longer than female's and also possess some sensilla (microscopic sensory organs) that are not present in female antennae.[9]
 There is a single record of a female developing an extra pair of ovaries.[10]

 Pupa

 The pupa is 35–40 mm (1.4–1.6 in) in length.
-The head and the pronotum, the first segment of the thorax, are covered in scattered setae (hair-like structures), with the pronotum also having a small protuberance at its sides.
-The mesonotum and metanotum, the second and third segments of the thorax respectively, both have protuberances too, with the former having them on the middle of the segment's end, and the former having them at the beginning of the segment.
+The head and the pronotum (the main segment of the thorax), are covered in scattered setae, with the pronotum also having a small protuberance at its sides.
+The mesonotum and metanotum, the second and third segments of the thorax respectively, both have protuberances too, with the former having them in the middle of the segment's end, and the latter having them at the beginning of the segment.
 The first to eighth segments of the abdomen are covered in short hairs on the upper surface that gradually become more sparse in each consecutive segment.
 At the end of the abdomen there are two cone-shaped horns that are darkened at their tips.[11]:614

 Larva

-The larva is very large, reaching up to 50–70 mm in length before maturation.
-The mature larva is coloured creamy white and has a robust cylinder shape.
-The larvae have a well developed head capsule without any ocelli (simple light detecting organs) and with visible mandibles which are black and shining in colour.
+The larva is very large, reaching up to 50–70 mm (2.0–2.8 in) in length before maturation.
+The mature larva is creamy white and has a robust cylinder shape.
+The larvae have a well-developed head capsule without any ocelli (simple light detecting organs) and with visible mandibles which are black and shiny.
 Attached to the head are the antennae, which have three joints.
 Each segment of the thorax and abdomen is covered in short setae, with the first to sixth abdominal segments having pleural discs (ray-like disc structures that are common in longhorn beetles).
 The spiracles, openings in the body used for respiration, of the abdomen are also large and easily visible.
-The first stage larva looks similar to the mature larva with some minor morphological differences.[11]:612–614
+The first stage larva is identical to the mature larva except for the absence of triangular projections on a few spots of the head.[11]:612–614

 Egg

 The egg is around 3 mm in length and 1.2 mm wide.
-It is coloured white and is cigar shaped.
-The surface is unsculptured.[11]:612
+It is white and is oval-shaped.
+The surface is smooth.[11]:612

 Life cycle

-The beetle deposits clutches of 1050 eggs (sometimes up to 100) in cracks and crevices in or under bark.[12]:727 However, another study has reported it may 250 300 eggs.[13]:1135 Around 94–98% of eggs collected in the wild will hatch.
+The huhu beetle deposits clutches of 1050 eggs (sometimes up to 100) in cracks and crevices in or under bark.[12]:727 One study has reported that it can lay 250300 eggs.[13]:1135 From eggs collected in the wild, 94–98% will hatch.
 In laboratory conditions of roughly 20 °C (68 °F) with a humidity of 75%, eggs hatched in 23 ± 2 days.
-Before hatching, the larva can be seen moving inside the egg and will break free from the egg using its mandibles to pierce the chorion of the egg and then enlarging the opening by chewing, although the chorion itself is not ingested.
-Setae that are found on the first to sixth abdominal segments assist in providing support as the larva leaves the egg and excavates the initial gallery.[12]:727–728
+Before hatching, the larva can be seen moving inside the egg and will break free from the egg using its mandibles to pierce the chorion of the egg and then enlarge the opening by chewing, although the chorion itself is not ingested.
+Setae that are found on the first to sixth abdominal segments assist in providing support as the larva leaves the egg and excavates the initial gallery (tunnel).[12]:727–728

 Huhu beetle larvae feeding on rotting wood

 Eclosion (when the adult emerges from its cocoon) occurs with a series of ruptures along the head and thorax.
 The head, legs and wings are freed during arching movements of the body through the ruptured cuticle.
-The emerged adult may then enter an inactive period of three to five days prior to creating an exit tunnel out of the pupal cavity.[12]:731 The adults is incapable of feeding and lives for roughly two weeks.[15]:733 As adults, the species has a sex ratio of roughly 1:1.[15]:734
+The emerged adult may then enter an inactive period of three to five days prior to creating an exit tunnel out of the pupal cavity.[12]:731 The adults are incapable of feeding and lives for roughly two weeks.[15]:733 As adults, the species has a roughly equal sex ratio.[15]:734

 Hosts